Opentrons/Protocols/protocols/rem-pcr-plate/README.md

 into for the following plate.

 Explanation of parameters below:
+* `Master Mix Source`: Do you have one master mix for the whole plate (Reservoir) or one for each row (Plate).
+NB the Deck Setup diagram shows both the Plate and Reservoir (troughs), you only need to put the one you require in place.
 * `Number of Plates`: The total number of plates you'd like to prepare (one master mix needs to be prepared for each plate)
 * `Starting Trough`: The first trough you'd like to pour the master mix into (e.g. if some troughs have already been